FriendsOfSymfony/FOSRestBundle/README.md

 ### Configuration

 The ``formats`` and ``templating_formats`` settings determine which formats are respectively supported by the serializer and by the template layer.
-Note that a value of ``false`` means that the given format is disabled.
 In other words any format listed in ``templating_formats`` will require a template for rendering using the ``templating`` service, while any format listed in ``formats`` will use JMSSerializerBundle for rendering.
+For both settings a value of ``false`` means that the given format is disabled.

 When using ``RouteRedirectView::create()`` the default behavior of forcing a redirect to the route for html is enabled, but needs to be enabled for other formats if needed.